 - CH3CH3 (ethane: pKa50)

 So, we will use Lewis acids and Lewis bases.
-Lewis acids and Lewis bases are defined as follows
+Lewis acids and Lewis bases are defined as follows.

-- Lewis acid: a molecule that receives electrons.
+- Lewis acids: molecules that receive electrons.

 - Lewis bases: molecules that provide electrons.

-How to Identify Electrophilic and Nucleophilic Reagents
+How to Distinguish Between Electrophilic and Nucleophilic Reagents

-So how do we distinguish between a Lewis acid (electrophilic reagent) and a Lewis base (nucleophilic reagent)?
+How do we distinguish between a Lewis acid (electrophilic reagent) and a Lewis base (nucleophilic reagent)?